Julian

 Stanley Park is a uniquely natural evolution of the pre-existing coastal rainforest that has been adapted to its surrounding urban environment.

-Here you can bike along the park’s world renown Seawall, marvel at the exotic Coast Salish totem poles, or explore the wonders of the Vancouver Aquarium.
+Here, you can bike along the park’s world-renowned Seawall, marvel at the exotic Coast Salish totem poles, or explore the wonders of the Vancouver Aquarium.

 Take a Tour of Downtown Vancouver